WatsonDataFlows/samples/javascript/data-flow-run-sequence-function/README.md

 ```
 In this entry, you can see that the run for the data flow with an ID of `37bd30f0-dd3f-4052-988d-69c8fb2bf40a` finished so the data flow with an ID of `d31116c7-854f-404c-9e7a-de274a8bb2d6` starts.

+To Summarize…
+In summary, we have created a serverless action that polls the status of a data flow’s most recent run and, on completion, runs another data flow.
+This demonstrates the ability to chain or sequence the running of data flows using Watson Data APIs in the IBM Cloud.